dmrlobo2002/Schedule-a-Doc/Sprint4.md

 3. The `Login()` function handles user authentication.
 It binds the incoming JSON request body to a `models.User` struct and checks if a user with the provided email exists in the users collection of the MongoDB database.
 If it does not exist, it returns a response with a `BadRequest` HTTP status code and an error message.
 If the user exists, it checks if the provided password matches the password of the existing user.
 If it does not match, it returns a response with a `BadRequest` HTTP status code and an error message.
 Otherwise, it generates a JSON Web Token (JWT) using the `jwt-go` package, signs and encodes the token with a secret key, and returns the token in a response with an `OK` HTTP status code.
    Note that this code uses the gin package to handle HTTP requests and responses, the `go.mongodb.org/mongo-driver` package to interact with a MongoDB database, and the `github.com/go-playground/validator/v10` package to validate input data.

-4. The `GetUserProperties` function retrieves the user's properties based on the JWT token present in the `Authorization` header of the incoming request.
-It first extracts the JWT token from the header and parses it to obtain the user's email.
-It then creates a new MongoDB context with a timeout of 100 seconds, finds the user based on their email, and decodes the result into a `models.User` struct.
-Finally, it returns the user's properties in the response, including their email, phone number, first and last names, and whether they are a doctor or not.

-5. The `GetAppointmentsByDoctor` function retrieves all appointments associated with a specific doctor.
-It first extracts the doctorID from the URL parameter of the incoming request and converts it to a MongoDB ObjectID.
-It then creates a new MongoDB context with a timeout of 100 seconds, finds all appointments associated with the specified doctor, and decodes the results into an array of `models.Appointment` structs.
-Finally, it returns the appointments in the response as an array of `JSON` objects.

 6. The `GetUserProperties` function retrieves the properties of a user based on their JWT token.
 It first extracts the token from the Authorization header and parses it to get the user's email.
 After checking if the token is valid, it creates a new MongoDB context with a timeout of 100 seconds, finds the user with the specified email, and decodes the result into a `models.User` struct.
 Lastly, it returns the user properties in the response as a JSON object.
 7. The `GetAllDoctors` function retrieves all users who are doctors.
 It creates a new MongoDB context with a timeout of 100 seconds, finds all users with the `isDoctor` field set to `true`, and decodes the results into an array of `models.User` structs.
 It logs the number of doctors found and returns the doctors in the response as an array of JSON objects.

+5. The `GetAppointmentsByDoctor` function retrieves all appointments associated with a specific doctor.
+It first extracts the doctorID from the URL parameter of the incoming request and converts it to a MongoDB ObjectID.
+It then creates a new MongoDB context with a timeout of 100 seconds, finds all appointments associated with the specified doctor, and decodes the results into an array of `models.Appointment` structs.
+Finally, it returns the appointments in the response as an array of `JSON` objects.

 8. The `GetUserIDByEmail` function returns the ID of a user given their email.
 It extracts the email from the URL parameter, creates a new MongoDB context with a timeout of 100 seconds, finds the user with the specified email, and decodes the result into a `models.User` struct.
 Finally, it returns the user ID in the response as a JSON object.

 9. The `DeleteAppointment` function deletes an appointment based on its ID.
 It first extracts the appointmentID from the URL parameter and converts it to a MongoDB ObjectID.
 Then, it creates a new MongoDB context with a timeout of 100 seconds and deletes the appointment associated with the appointment ID.
 If an appointment was deleted, it returns a success message in the response as a JSON object.
 If not, it returns an error indicating that the appointment was not found.

-10. The GetUsersByID function retrieves a user based on their ID.
-It extracts the userID from the URL parameter, converts it to a MongoDB ObjectID, and creates a new MongoDB context with a timeout of 100 seconds.
-It finds the user associated with the user ID and decodes the result into a models.User struct.
-Finally, it returns the user in the response as a JSON object.

-11. The ApproveDenyAppointment function approves or denies an appointment based on the incoming request.
-It extracts the appointmentID from the URL parameter, converts it to a MongoDB ObjectID, and retrieves the IsApproved status from the request body.
-If the request data is invalid, it returns a response with a BadRequest HTTP status code and an error message.
-Otherwise, it updates the appointment in the database with the new IsApproved status, decodes the result into a models.Appointment struct, and returns a response with an appropriate HTTP status code and message.
+10. The ApproveDenyAppointment function approves or denies an appointment based on the request data.
+It first extracts the appointmentID from the URL parameter and the IsApproved field from the request body.
+If the request data is invalid, it returns an error.
+Then, it converts the appointmentID to a MongoDB ObjectID and checks if it's valid.
+If not, it returns an error indicating that the appointment ID is invalid.
+Next, it sets up a filter based on the appointmentID and an update operation to change the isApproved field of the appointment according to the request data.
+It then attempts to find the appointment with the specified filter and apply the update.
+If there's an error during this process, it returns an error message indicating that there was a problem updating the appointment.
+If the appointment was not found, it returns an error message stating that the appointment was not found.
+Otherwise, it returns a success message in the response as a JSON object, indicating that the appointment was updated successfully.